lanl/Tardigrade-examples/docs/software_installation.rst

 Clone, configure, and build PETSc then export the build location as an environment variable.
 The following instructions provided by PETSc may be a helpful reference if problems arise: https://petsc.org/release/install/install_tutorial/#qqtw-quickest-quick-start-in-the-west.
-Several configure options are specified to allow Ratel simulations to run with Exodus meshes generated using Cubit.
+Several configure options are specified here to allow Ratel simulations to run with Exodus meshes generated using Cubit.

    .. code-block:: console